Saturday, February 10, 2024

 About 10 miles away, the Falkirk Wheel rotates to lift boats to the next level of the east end of the Caledonian Canal and there are the giant Kelpies sculptures.

-And then home!
-We think all of this will take about 3 weeks.
 We're happy to answer questions and look forward to hearing what you think. 😊 ❤️

 Monday, January 13, 2020